-In this post I will test various 18650 Li-Ion batteries and decide which one is the best to use for low current equipment in drone racing and FPV, such as your FPV Goggles and radio transmitters.
+In this post I will test various 18650 Li-Ion batteries and decide which one is the best 18650 battery for low current application.
+For example, powering equipment in drone racing and FPV, such as your FPV Goggles and radio transmitters.

 Further Reading: What’s the best battery for FPV goggles?

-There is discussion of what’s the best method to test batteries and represent the result in the comment.
-Please note that I did the test just to find the best 18650 batteries FOR MY OWN USE, I am only sharing my experience as I thought some of you might find it useful.
-Please do you own research and testing, and take my words as a grain of salt.
+Please note the testing was to find the best 18650 batteries FOR MY OWN USE, I am only sharing my experience and results as I thought some of you might find it useful.

-I have selected these batteries because of their popularity.
-I will surely test more batteries in the future, please let me know what you want to see tested in the comment.
+I have selected these batteries because of their high capacity and good reviews.
+I will surely test some other batteries in the future, please let me know what you want to see tested in the comment.

 |Panasonic NCR18650B 3400mAh||Amazon||$7||45.8g|